The UDP receiver is deprecated since QuestDB version 6.5.2. We recommend the TCP receiver introduced by this article.

 We've had a UDP version of the InfluxDB Line Protocol (ILP) reader in QuestDB for quite some time, but we've had customers ask for a TCP version of it, so we delivered!

-Using it, and configuring it, are relatively simple so don't expect this to be a long post but I'll walk you through the basics of how to set it up and use it.
-For an added bonus I'll show you how to migrate from using InfluxDB to using QuestDB with a less than a line of configuration.
+Using and configuring it are relatively simple, so this tutorial will walk you through the basics of setting it up and using it.
+For an added bonus, we'll see how to migrate from using InfluxDB to using QuestDB with a single-line configuration change.

 Here's the best part, at least for a basic implementation that you don't need to performance tune at all: It's already set up.

-There are a bunch of configuration options you can tune in your
+There are many configuration options you can tune in your

 If you have used ILP before, this should all be review.
 If you're new to ILP, this will tell you how you should write your data to QuestDB.